The Environmental Remediation Group (ERG)

 Different Tools For Different Applications

 The concept of using thermal technologies for in situ remediation purposes began in the oil and gas sector in the 1950s to enhance recovery of petroleum.
 Since this time numerous different technologies, devices, systems, and strategies have been developed and commercialized for environmental remediation applications.
-Electrical Resistance Heating (ERH), Thermal Conductive Heating (TCH), and Steam Enhanced Extraction (SEE) are the in situ thermal technologies available in the marketplace which are capable of effectively remediating a wide range of VOC and SVOC impacted contaminant compounds from different hydrogeological settings, ranging from tight clays to more permeable gravel aquifers.
+Electrical Resistance Heating (ERH), Thermal Conductive Heating (TCH), and Steam Enhanced Extraction (SEE) are the traditional in situ thermal technologies available in the marketplace which are capable of effectively remediating a wide range of VOC and SVOC impacted contaminant compounds from different hydrogeological settings, ranging from tight clays to more permeable gravel aquifers.
 When applied aggressively, these technologies can reduce residual contamination to very low levels which are often unmatched by other commercially available technologies and approaches.

 Thermal Conduction Heating (TCH)